-- 1. Scheduling: this case will conclude today.
-Are any of you actually unable to sit as jurors because of this schedule? - 2.
-Is there anything about the nature of the charge in this case that might affect your ability to be impartial in this case? - 3.
-The court reads Pattern Jury Instructions of the Seventh Circuit:
+- 1. Is there anything about the nature of the charge in this case that might affect your ability to be impartial in this case? - 2.
+Scheduling: this case will begin today and finish tomorrow.
+Are any of you actually unable to sit as jurors because of this schedule? - 3.
+The court reads these pattern jury instructions:

-Presumption of Innocence.
 The defendant is presumed to be innocent of the charge.
 This presumption remains with the defendant throughout every stage of the trial and during your deliberations on the verdict, and is not overcome unless from all the evidence in the case you are convinced beyond a reasonable doubt that the defendant is guilty.

-Burden of Proof.
 The government has the burden of proving the defendant's guilt beyond a reasonable doubt, and this burden remains on the government throughout the case.
 The defendant is not required to prove his innocence or to produce any evidence.